Updated April 15, 2023

-You need to create a layout of your Android developers app in XML which includes a text field and button.
-The app responds when the button is pressed and the content of the text field is sent to another activity.
+You need to create a layout of your Android developer’s app in XML, including a text field and button.
+The app responds upon pressing the button and sending the content of the text field to another activity.

 - Create a Linear Layout

-When you open a layout file, you are first directed to see the Preview Pane.
-Clicking on this page leads you to the WYSIWYG android developers tools in the Design pane.
+When you open a layout file, it directs you to see the Preview Pane.
+Clicking this page leads you to the WYSIWYG Android developer’s tools in the Design pane.

-Linear Layout lays out a vertical or horizontal layout as specified by the Android developer tools.
-The layout should fill the entire screen area.
+Linear Layout specifies a vertical or horizontal layout as the Android developer tools specify.
+The Layout should fill the entire screen area.

 - Adding a Text Field

-To identify the project with certain XML properties a unique identifier for the reference code for your app code is necessary.
+To identify the project with specific XML properties, a unique identifier for the reference code for your app code is necessary.

 - Add String Resources

-A string resource file exists by default with your Android developers for beginners project.
-String resources allow you to handle the UI text in a single location, thus enabling you to find it and work on it easily.
+A string resource file exists by default with your Android developers for beginners’ projects.
+String resources allow you to handle the UI text in a single location, thus enabling you to find and work on it efficiently.

 - Add a button

-This is actually a part of the layout process.
-Buttons are added as widgets to ensure that the content in the Android developer’s tools is fitted and wrapped with the Android developers for beginners design.
+It is a part of the layout process.
+Buttons are added as widgets to ensure that the content in the Android developer’s tools is fitted and wrapped with the Android developers for beginner’s design.